aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/cells-data/accessing-cells-of-a-worksheet/_index.md

 We can use [**Cells**](https://reference.aspose.com/cells/nodejs-cpp/cells) collection to access cells in a worksheet.
 Aspose.Cells for Node.js via C++ provides three basic approaches to access cells in a worksheet:

 1. Using the cell name.
-1. Using a cell's row and column index.
+2. Using a cell's row and column index.
-1. Using a cell index in the [**Cells**](https://reference.aspose.com/cells/nodejs-cpp/cells) collection
+3. Using a cell index in the [**Cells**](https://reference.aspose.com/cells/nodejs-cpp/cells) collection

 **IMPORTANT:** We have mentioned that the 3rd approach is the fastest and the 1st approach is the slowest one.
-The performance difference between the approaches is very small so don't worry about performance degradation, whichever approach you use.
+The performance difference between the approaches is very small, so don't worry about performance degradation, whichever approach you use.

 ### **How to Get Cell Object by Cell Name**

 Developers can access any specific cell by passing its cell name to the [**Cells**](https://reference.aspose.com/cells/nodejs-cpp/cells) collection of the [**Worksheet**](https://reference.aspose.com/cells/nodejs-cpp/worksheet) class as an index.

 If you create a blank worksheet at the start, the count of [**Cells**](https://reference.aspose.com/cells/nodejs-cpp/cells) collection is zero.
 When you use this approach to access a cell, it will check whether this cell exists in the collection or not.
-If yes, it returns the cell object in the collection otherwise, it creates a new [**Cell**](https://reference.aspose.com/cells/nodejs-cpp/cell) object, adds the object to the [**Cells**](https://reference.aspose.com/cells/nodejs-cpp/cells) collection and then returns the object.
-This approach is the easiest way to access the cell if you are familiar with Microsoft Excel but it's the slowest one as compared to other approaches.
+If yes, it returns the cell object in the collection; otherwise, it creates a new [**Cell**](https://reference.aspose.com/cells/nodejs-cpp/cell) object, adds the object to the [**Cells**](https://reference.aspose.com/cells/nodejs-cpp/cells) collection and then returns the object.
+This approach is the easiest way to access the cell if you are familiar with Microsoft Excel, but it's the slowest one compared to other approaches.

 {{< gist "aspose-cells-gists" "c7b55cbeb75eaaae989115230a7619eb" "Cells-Data-AccessingCells-UsingCellName-1.js" >}}